Your Guide to the Feel of Merino Wool

 This one is so similar to the interlock knit, it is hard to tell apart!
 Mostly the same properties of the interlock knit, but less stretch factor.
 It is still very stretchy, but you can notice the difference if side by side.

-Currently we use this in our carbon fleck and Chestnut marle variants for West Coast Hoodies, Shawl Collar Sweaters, and in our Merino Wool Dungarees
+Currently we use this in our carbon fleck and Chestnut marle variants for West Coast Hoodies, Shawl Collar Sweaters, and in our Merino Wool Dungarees.

 The good stretch and thickness of this, makes it an awesome choice.